SenSaa/AStar/README.md

 # AStar
 A* Search Algorithm

-My implementation of the A* search algorithm from psuedocode in Unity (C#) using Queue data structure.
+Implementation of the A* search algorithm from psuedocode, created in Unity (C#) using Queue data structure.

 - Press "Start" button to select Start position, and "Goal" for destination, once done, press "Search" to perform A* search.
 - By default the heuristic function is Manhattan distance, but Euclidean distance can also be selected from the drop down.